mohamedsidry/alx-low_level_programming/0x08-recursion/README.md

 ## [TASK 1] - print reverste string using recursion .

 ## [TASK 2] - count the length of string using recursion .

+## [TASK 2] - count the factorial of given number using recursion .